 1. Houses of Parliament from the South Bank

-This is a fantastic location to bag a load of London icons for your Instagram feed or photo album.
-The Houses of Parliament and Big Ben look great from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
+Make the most out of this fantastic location and bag a load of London icons for your Instagram feed or photo album.
+The Houses of Parliament and Big Ben look striking from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
 While here, take a flight on the London Eye for some panoramic pictures of London.

 2. Tower Bridge at More London

 Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge, a hit with Instagrammers.
 From here, you can also snap the Tower of London as well as some of the more recent additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard – where you can ascend to Europe's highest viewing platform for more panoramic views.

 4. Abbey Road